RetroDECK/ES-DE/INSTALL.md

---fullscreen-borderless         Borderless fullscreen mode (always on top) --vsync [1/on or 0/off]         Turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --gpu-statistics                Draw framerate and VRAM usage overlay --force-full                    Force the UI mode to Full --force-kid                     Force the UI mode to Kid --force-kiosk                   Force the UI mode to Kiosk
+--fullscreen-borderless         Borderless fullscreen mode (always on top) --vsync [1/on or 0/off]         Turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --gpu-statistics                Display framerate and VRAM usage overlay --force-full                    Force the UI mode to Full --force-kid                     Force the UI mode to Kid --force-kiosk                   Force the UI mode to Kiosk